Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories

-Across our multi-method investigation \cite[c.f.,][]{blanchard2022promoting}, we make the following two main contributions.
-First, we highlight a valuable but often overlooked source of information that can aid in understanding and reducing fake-news sharing among social media users: their post-histories, which reflect their daily language, regardless of what is shared.
-Our findings add nuance to the literature on emotions differentiating fake-news sharers and highlight similarities between fake-news sharers and fact-check sharers; this latter group has yet to be systematically examined in the literature.
-We also demonstrate that identifying specific textual cues associated with fake-news sharers can help mitigate the spread of fake-news.
-More generally, as marketing scholars, we can contribute to countering the spread of misinformation by utilizing our expertise in extracting textual cues from user-generated content and connecting our findings to theory and specifically to the underlying motivations to share fake-news.
-We hope that our data, exploratory analyses and experiments serve as a starting point for further theory-building by scholars.
-We also hope that our findings enable more effective and ethical targeting of mitigation interventions.
+Across our multi-method investigation aimed at a substantive contribution \cite[c.f.,][]{blanchard2022promoting}, we make the following main contributions.
+First, we highlight a valuable, but often overlooked, source of information that can aid in understanding and reducing fake-news sharing among social media users: their post histories, which reflect their daily language, regardless of what is shared.
+We use these data to help uncover novel characteristics that are unique to fake-news sharers, not only compared to random social media users (the implicit comparison in most prior research), but also to others in the fake-news ecosystem (i.e., fact-check sharers, users matched on socio-demographics, those who share articles from right-leaning and left-leaning media).

-Second, we emphasize the importance of addressing participant misrepresentation in popular survey panels, particularly when dealing with low-incidence sub populations like Twitter users \citep{baumgartner2022critical}.
-To make well-informed public policy decisions concerning such sub populations, it is crucial to use sampling methods to minimize misrepresentation risk.
-For Study 4, we integrate a social media account verification within the survey flow (i.e., verify participants are actual Twitter users) while ensuring the protection of their privacy.
-We hope our novel approach will be a model for other researchers to design systems prioritizing sampling accuracy and participant privacy in their research efforts.
-Replication files, our scraping scripts, analysis and our research app are available at \url{https://osf.io/mp54w/?view_only=e15a2c03dc5849a3b6b61b8aad90e269}.
+Second, we emphasize the importance of addressing participant misrepresentation in popular survey panels, particularly when dealing with low-incidence subpopulations like Twitter users \citep{baumgartner2022critical,sharpe2017mturk}.
+For Study 4, we integrate a social media account authentication within the survey flow (i.e., verify the Twitter account provided belongs to the respondents), while ensuring the protection of their privacy.
+We hope our approach will inspire others to design sampling systems prioritizing accuracy and participant privacy.
+Our replication files and analyses are at \url{https://osf.io/mp54w/}.